chopin2256/great-jones/README.md

 * <b>os</b> - <i>file and directory creation/deletion etc</i>

 ## How to connect to the EC2 via SSH
-###If you are using the mac terminal, use this string to make a connection:
+#### First, store the pem key on your computer.
+If you are using the mac terminal, use this string to make a connection:<br>
-<i>ssh -i "python_box.pem" ec2-user@ec2-50-19-60-173.compute-1.amazonaws.com</I>
+<code>ssh -i "python_box.pem" ec2-user@ec2-50-19-60-173.compute-1.amazonaws.com</code>

-###If you are using Windows like me, you can use a great SSH client called Bitvise
+####If you are using Windows like me, you can use an SSH client called Bitvise

 These are the data points required for bitvise
 * host: ec2-50-19-60-173.compute-1.amazonaws.com